raspberry-pi-wifi

 Configure WiFi via GUI

-If you have access to the Raspberry Pi’s graphical interface, either with a keyboard, mouse, and monitor or via VPN, in the latest versions of Raspbian configuring WiFi is very easy.
+If you have access to the graphical interface of the Raspberry Pi, either with a keyboard, mouse, and monitor or through remote desktop, in Raspberry Pi OS it is very easy to configure WiFi.

 In the top right corner, we have a WiFi icon.
 We simply have to click it and select “Turn on WiFi”.
 Now, in the list of available networks, we select the WiFi we want and click on it to connect.